Johnny Mantz: Champ car

-He made 17 starts in the AAA Championship Car series from 1948 to 1952, capturing a victory in his rookie season at the Milwaukee Mile as well as winning the non-championship Indianapolis Sweepstakes at Williams Grove Speedway.
+Mantz made 17 starts in the AAA Championship Car series from 1948 to 1952, capturing a victory in his rookie season at the Milwaukee Mile as well as winning the non-championship Indianapolis Sweepstakes at Williams Grove Speedway.

 Mantz made two starts in the Indianapolis 500.
 They were 1948 and 1949.
-He started 8th in 1948 and finished a black-flagged 13th, completing 185 laps.
-In 1949 he started 9th and finished 7th, completing all 200 laps.
-In 1953 he drove relief for Walt Faulkner.
+He started eighth in 1948 and finished a black-flagged 13th, completing 185 laps.
+In 1949, he started ninth and finished seventh, completing all 200 laps.
+In 1953, he drove relief for Walt Faulkner.

 Carrera Panamericana

-He was a member of the Lincoln team in the first Carrera Panamericana in Mexico in 1950.
+Mantz was a member of the Lincoln team in the first Carrera Panamericana in Mexico in 1950.
 He and Bill Stroppe were able to lead quite a bit of the multi-day race.
-With the finish line in sight and no more spare tires to run, Mantz was forced to run on rims and limped across the finish line ending up 9th.
+With the finish line in sight and no more spare tires to run, Mantz was forced to run on rims and limped across the finish line ending up ninth.